SSD Cloud Hosting

 Step 4: Run the Setup Wizard

 OpenClaw includes an interactive setup wizard that configures everything for you.
-Run it:
+If it's not already running, run it with the following command:

 openclaw onboard